A study of Kock's fat Delta: Introduction

 \subsection{Contributions}

-In this paper, we study the category $\fDel$ (\cref{sec:fDeldef}) via the theory of monads with arities (\cref{sec:prelim,sec:frelsem}), and apply the results obtained in this way to show that $\fDel$ is a hypermoment category (\cref{sec:hypcat}).
+In this paper, we study the category $\fDel$ (\cref{sec:fDeldef}) via the theory of monads with arities (\cref{sec:prelim,sec:frelsem}).
 The theory of monads with arities, originating in the work of M.\ Weber and others \cite{Weber2004,Weber2007,BMW2012}, allows us to directly derive a number of results about $\fDel$ that are important for the study of higher structures. \footnote{It was successfully applied \cite{Weber2007,BMW2012} to a number of categories that proved fundamental for the development of higher structures including $\Delta$, Joyal's disk category $\Theta_n$ and the dendroidal category $\Omega$.} In particular, in \cref{thm:arfDel}, we identify the category of arities of the free relative semicategory monad, using a non-obvious choice of dense generator.
 This allows us to give a direct isomorphism between the two presentations of $\fDel$ described in \cref{sec:fDeldef}:

 \begin{thmn}[\ref{thm:fDeldesc}] The category of finite non-empty relative semiordinals is isomorphic to $\fDel$. \end{thmn}